ZF-Commons/ZfcAdmin/README.md

 NOTE: Your module must be loaded after ZfcAdmin or the overriding will not work.
 To do this, place your module after ZfcAdmin in the `modules` key of your application configuration (`config/application.config.php`).

+NOTE: If you can not put your module after ZfcAdmin for some reasons you can override template in template map:

+    return array(
+        ...
+        'view_manager' => array(
+            ...
+            'template_map' => array(
+                ...
+                // use module/Application/view/layout/admin.phtml as Admin Layout
+                'layout/admin' => __DIR__ . '/../view/layout/admin.phtml',
+            ),
+        ),
+    );